HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 ## Security and Privacy

 Measuring the security and privacy impact of using third parties is more difficult.
 Undoubtedly, giving access to third parties increases risks on both security and privacy, and then giving access to run scripts—which we've shown to be the most prevalent type—effectively gives full access to the website.
 However, the entire intent of third-party resources is to make it easy to share.
-Therefore security issues through the use of third parties are often only discovered after the fact, rather than something we can actively analyze.
+Therefore, security issues through the use of third parties are often only discovered after the fact, rather than something we can actively analyze.

 ### Security

-Sites themselves can reduce the risk of using third parties in a number of ways: <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies">restricting access to cookies</a> with the `HttpOnly` attribute, so they can not be accessed by JavaScript, and through appropriate use of `SameSite` attributes.
+Sites themselves can reduce the risk of using third parties in a number of ways: <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies">restricting access to cookies</a> with the `HttpOnly` attribute, so they cannot be accessed by JavaScript, and through appropriate use of `SameSite` attributes.
 These are explored more in the [Security chapter](./security) so we will not delve further into them here.

 Another security feature that can make third-party resources safer is the use of <a href="https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity">Subresource Integrity</a> (SRI), which is enabled by adding a cryptographic hash of a resource to the `<link>` or `<script>` element loading the resource.
 This hash is then checked by the browser to ensure that the content downloaded is exactly what is expected.
-However, the varying nature of third-party resources could mean that this introduces more risks than it solves, with sites breaking when resources are intentionally updated by the third party And if content really is static, then it can be self-hosted, removing the need of SRI.
+However, the varying nature of third-party resources could mean that this introduces more risks than it solves, with sites breaking when resources are intentionally updated by the third party.
+If content really is static, then it can be self-hosted, removing the need of SRI.
 So, while many people recommend SRI, this author remains unconvinced that it really offers the security benefits that proponents claim.

 One of the best ways sites can reduce the security risk of any third-party content coming onto their site—from either third-party resource use, or even user-generated content—is with a robust <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">Content Security Policy</a> (CSP).
 This is an HTTP header sent with the original website that tells the browser exactly what resources can and cannot be loaded and by whom.
 It is a more advanced technique that few sites use, according to the [Security](./security) chapter, and we'll leave it to them to analyze CSP usage, but what _is_ worth covering here is that one of the reasons for the lack of uptake may be third parties.
 In this author's experience, very few third parties publish CSP information with the exact requirements that sites must add to their policy to use the third party without issue.
 Worse still is that others are incompatible with a secure CSP.
 Some third parties use inline script elements or change domains without notification, which breaks that functionality for sites using CSP until they update their policy.
 Google Ads is another example which, <a hreflang="en" href="https://stackoverflow.com/questions/34361383/google-adwords-csp-content-security-policy-img-src">through the use of a different domain per country</a>, makes it difficult to really lock down CSP.